 As I mentioned when we first bought the car, a Land Cruiser in Africa is a hot commodity, and Charlie is a pretty darn nice one.
-Throughout our journey, we collected names and numbers of people interested in the car, so selling him would be a cinch, right?
+Throughout our journey, we collected names and numbers of people interested in the car, so selling him would be a cinch.

-When we arrived in Uganda we finally started seriously thinking about how to sell the car.
-Before we did anything we took him to a mechanic to have a very basic tune up and asked him how much he thought it was worth in Uganda.
+When we arrived in Uganda, we finally started seriously thinking about how to sell the car.
+Before we did anything, we took him to a mechanic to have a fundamental tune up and asked him how much he thought it was worth in Uganda.

 “$8000 maximum, but I think you will get $7000,” he said.

-I had posted on Ugandan Facebook groups for $5000 originally, but I went home and immediately changed the posting to $7000.
-We were also including everything in the car to the seller – because, what were we going to do?
+I had posted on Ugandan Facebook groups for $5000 initially, but I went home and immediately changed the posting to $7000.
+We also included everything in the car to the seller – because what were we going to do?
 Fly around Kenya with a giant three person tent?

 No one was offering anywhere near the price the mechanic had told us.
-The main reason being because if the buyer wanted to do things legally he would have to pay taxes to import the car.
-Taxes range from $2000-$3000 in Uganda for our truck, so no one was exactly jumping to pay us $7000 for the car plus $3000 to the government.
+The main reason being that if the buyer wanted to do things legally, he would have to pay taxes to import the car, taxes range from $2000-$3000 in Uganda for our truck.
+No one was exactly jumping to pay us $7000 for the car plus $3000 to the government.
 We met with our first real prospect – we drove through rural villages to get to him.

 The man offered us $5000, but he didn’t have it with him.
-We told him we would think about it, we wanted to make the most off our Charlie.
-With a flight coming up and time running out to sell the car we didn’t want to keep driving around Uganda to sell this thing.
-That night we sent him a WhatsApp confirm the sale for $5000.
+We told him we would think about it; we wanted to make the most off our Charlie.
+With a flight coming up and time running out to sell the car, we didn’t want to keep driving around Uganda to sell this thing.
+That night we sent him a WhatsApp and confirmed the sale for $5000.

 “So, he wants to meet us at the airport presumably with half the cash promised in hand before he knows we have a flight? “

-We drove back to Kampala completely defeated.
-I was still getting low ball offers in my Facebook inbox and we had a flight out to Kenya in three days.
+We drove back to Kampala wholly defeated.
+I was still getting low ball offers in my Facebook inbox, and we had a flight out to Kenya in three days.
 Charlie very well might be sitting in a parking lot for a few months while we sort out what to do with him.